1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 |  `/<x>/<y>/<z>`     | `Query values/settings of parameters <x>, <y> and <z>`
 |  `/<x>-<y>`         | `Query values/settings of parameters <x> to <y>`
 |  `/<x>!<addr>-<y>`  | `Query values/settings of parameters <x> to <y> for destination address <addr>`
 |  `/A=0`                   | `Disable 24h average calculation temporarily` <br /> `Disables the 24h average calculation temporarily (until the next reboot of the Arduino).
-For a complete deactivation, uncomment all parameters for that function in the file BSB_lan_config.h.`
+For a complete deactivation, uncomment all parameters for that function in the file BSB_LAN_config.h.`
 |  `/A=<x>,<y>,<z>`       | `Change 24h average value calculation of parameters <x>, <y>, <z>` <br /> `During runtime up to 20 new parameters can be defined for the 24h average calculation.
 These parameters are kept until the next reboot of the Arduino.`
 |  `/B0`                  | `Reset counter of accumulated burner-runtime and -cycles`
 |  `/C`                   | `Display configuration of BSB-LAN`
-|  `/D or /DD`            | `Display logfile from the microSD-card` <br /> `Displays the logfile datalog.txt which contains the values of the logged parameters defined in the file BSB_lan_config.h.`
+|  `/D or /DD`            | `Display logfile from the microSD-card` <br /> `Displays the logfile datalog.txt which contains the values of the logged parameters defined in the file BSB_LAN_config.h.`
 |  `/DG`                  | `Graphical display of the logfile from microSD-card` <br /> `Shows graphical output (graphs) of the logged values.` <br /> `Note: If you use Javascript blockers, make sure you allow access to d3js.org, because the Arduino just loads the csv-file into the browser and the D3-framework converts the data.`
 |  `/DJ`                  | `Display logfile journal.txt from the microSD-card` <br /> `Displays the logfile journal.txt which shows the content of received and transmitted telegrams.
 This log is useful for debugging and the search for unknown parameters.
-To use this function, you must enable the LOGGER module in the file BSB_lan_config.h and set the first element of the log_parameters array to 30000.`
+To use this function, you must enable the LOGGER module in the file BSB_LAN_config.h and set the first element of the log_parameters array to 30000.`
 |  `/D0`                  | `Reset both logfiles & create new header` <br /> `This command deletes the content of the files datalog.txt and journal.txt and creates a new csv-header for datalog.txt.
 This command should be executed before first logging.`
 |  `/DD0`               | `Remove logfile datalog.txt only`
 |  `/DJ0`               | `Remove logfile journal.txt only`